Peter-Chou/libtorch_grpc_serving/README.md

 ## 1. serving with docker

-The easiest and most reliable way to deploy the resnet libtorch model is to use docker, make sure you have already install docker and run the following command.
+The easiest and most reliable way to deploy the resnet libtorch model is to use docker, make sure you have already install docker and run the following commands.

 ```sh
 # in project root dir